 On November 4, 2021, CHFA entered into a revolving line of credit agreement with Wells Fargo Bank National Association, proceeds of which were used to acquire single family loan prepayments and redeem the corresponding bonds.
 The acquired single family loan prepayments were subsequently pledged as collateral pursuant to the agreement.
-The revolving agreement has a maximum line of credit amount of \$100 million and an expiration date of November 3, 2023.
-From inception and through June 30, 2023, the outstanding line of credit balance bore interest at an index rate which resets monthly and was one-month LIBOR plus 28 basis points.
-Thereafter and through November 3, 2023, the outstanding line of credit balance bore interest at an index rate which resets daily and was daily SOFR plus 33 basis points.
-On October 26, 2023, the outstanding line of credit balance bears interest at an index rate which resets daily and is daily SOFR plus 39 basis points.
-As of December 31, 2023, the outstanding balance was zero.
+The original revolving agreement had a maximum line of credit amount of \$100 million and an expiration date of November 3, 2023.
+From inception and through June 30, 2023, the outstanding line of credit balance bore interest at an index rate which reset monthly and was one-month LIBOR plus 28 basis points.
+Thereafter and through November 3, 2023, the outstanding line of credit balance bore interest at an index rate which reset daily and was daily SOFR plus 33 basis points.
+On October 26, 2023, the agreement was modified and extended to July 29, 2024 and beginning from November 4, 2023, the outstanding line of credit balance bears interest at an index rate which resets daily and is daily SOFR plus 39 basis points.
+The agreement was amended again on July 2, 2024.
+The amendment reduced the maximum line of credit amount to \$75 million with an expiration date of July 29, 2026.
+From July 2, 2024 and thereafter, the outstanding line of credit balance bears interest at an index rate which resets daily and is daily SOFR plus 63 basis points.
+As of December 31, 2024, the outstanding balance was approximately \$75 million.

 On April 27, 2022, CHFA entered into a revolving line of credit agreement with Bank of America, N.A., proceeds of which were used as a single-family loan warehouse facility.
-The agreement has a maximum line of credit amount of \$75 million and expires on April 26, 2024.
-The outstanding line of credit balance bears interest at an index rate which resets monthly and is one-month BSBY plus 48 basis points.
-As of December 31, 2023, \$75 million of the line of credit was drawn and outstanding.
+The agreement has a maximum line of credit amount of \$75 million and had an original expiration date of April 26, 2024.
+On March 28, 2024 the agreement was modified and extended to April 30, 2026.
+From inception and through March 27, 2024, the outstanding line of credit balance bore interest at an index rate which reset monthly and was one-month BSBY plus 48 basis points.
+Effective March 28, 2024, and thereafter, the outstanding line of credit balance bears interest at an index rate which resets monthly and is one-month Term SOFR plus 65 basis points.
+As of December 31, 2024, \$75 million of the line of credit was drawn and outstanding.

 On November 30, 2023, CHFA entered into a line of credit agreement with U.S. Bank National Association, proceeds of which were used as a single-family loan warehouse facility.
 The agreement has a maximum line of credit amount of \$75 million and expires on May 29, 2025.
 The outstanding line of credit balance bears interest at an index rate which resets daily and is one-month Term SOFR plus 128 basis points.
-As of December 31, 2023, \$50 million of the line of credit was drawn and outstanding.
+As of December 31, 2024, \$75 million of the line of credit was drawn and outstanding.